Sun097/mysql-data-cleaning-project/README.md

 - Data Quality Improvement

 ## Project Outcome
-The dataset was successfully cleaned and standardized, making it suitable for further analysis such as identifying layoffs trends by company, industry, or year.
+The dataset was successfully cleaned and standardized using MySQL.
+The cleaned dataset (layoffs_cleaned.csv) is now ready for further analysis such as identifying layoffs trends by company, industry, or year.